cc-ats/QMHub/README.md

-# namd-qmmm
+# QMHub

-Custom QM/MM interface for NAMD.
-It supports Q-Chem, DFTB+, ORCA, MOPAC, PSI4, and SQM as QM software currently.
+A universal QM/MM interface.
+It supports NAMD as the MM engine, and Q-Chem, DFTB+, ORCA, MOPAC, PSI4 and SQM as the QM engine currently.
 This code was written by Xiaoliang Pan (github: @panxl).